Headline: the strongest case-level model on CHAMPS is an

 Illustrative Synthetic Interview Examples

-structured case into an INTERVIEWER / CAREGIVER exchange that covers symptoms, timing, care-seeking,
+INTERVIEWER / CAREGIVER transcript that covers symptoms, timing, care-seeking, and

-environmental context, and charted clinical findings without naming the diagnosis.
+charted findings without naming the diagnosis.
+Useful as a communication aid; the head-to-head augmentation

 Narrative validation